 Senate Bill 419, effective July 1, 2012, amended Code Section 11-21-96 by dedicating \$30,000 to be transferred annually from personal income tax previously collected for payment of the unfunded liability of the Workers' Compensation fund to the RHBT.
 Appropriations will be made through July 1, 2037, or if earlier, the year the benefit obligation is fully funded.
-The RHBT received an additional \$5 million appropriation from the State for the year ended June 30, 2020, for retiree contributions.
-This \$5 million State appropriation was no longer received after fiscal year ending June 30, 2020.
+Under the current policy, the Plan is considered fully funded at a funded ratio, on a present value of benefits, of more than 115%.